 This is our 5th year at Palomares offering our Empowerment curriculum with outstanding success.
 In the words of Superintendent Richard Martinez; “You are saving lives, you are saving lives.”

 Our program from the very inception was an integration of STEM and STEAM.
 We call it real education or integrated education.
 We observe that when we attend to the material as well as the spiritual reality of our students, they fly to the apex of prosperity and salvation.
-They not only become smart, they become good!!
+They not only become smart, but they also become good!!
 That is what we want; good as well as smart!!
 You might call it STEM and STEAM.